MariumAfzal2703/AI-Native-Development-Book-Notes/Day2-Introducing-AIDD-Final/README.md

 Part 1 gives you the **mindset, strategy, and perspective** to thrive in the AI-driven era.
 It prepares you to build smarter, scale faster, and seize opportunities that were impossible just a few years ago — even as a solo developer.

----

-Made by Marium Afzal ❤️
-"AI-native development empowers every developer to turn ideas into real-world apps faster than ever before."